curi0sity-sys/mattijs.id/README.md

 ## Setup
 <ul>
-  <li>AlmaLinux OS - completely hardened to only run a k8s cluster with the below infrastructure.
-The scripting to do that lives in this repo in a seperate folder.</li>
+  <li></li>
   <li>Setup a k8s cluster for all 3 projects below and include sticky sessions for the compiler.
-I'll buy 3 servers for it at a later point.</li>
+All 3 projects will live on Google K8S</li>
-  <li>The scripting for the k8s cluster setup for 3 random servers x86 architecture should be put into this repo as well</li>
+  <li>The migration that'll need to happen is pretty much for emails only.
+The DNS currently lives on hosting.nl which will need to be migrated to the same Google Cloud account</li>
 </ul>

 ## Infrastructure